HasBrain/FaceUnlock/README.md

 - Hardened Runtime, anti-debugger protection, minimal entitlements (camera + keychain only - no network, no other permissions).
 - Fully local processing - no telemetry, no third-party SDKs.

-**What's NOT guaranteed:**
+**Things to keep in mind:**

-- Once Touch ID has unwrapped the session key, in-process code (e.g. via a real exploit) could read the plaintext password.
-Hardened Runtime blocks casual attacks like dylib injection, but isn't a guarantee against all exploits.
+- After Touch ID authorizes access, FaceUnlock briefly accesses your password only to complete the unlock.
+The app uses Hardened Runtime and minimal system permissions to help protect this process, while macOS security continues to provide the primary layer of protection.
-- Liveness is 2D/movement-based, not depth-based - a convincing video could theoretically pass, though a static photo can't.
+- FaceUnlock uses movement-based liveness detection to distinguish a real person from a static photo.
+While it doesn't use dedicated depth hardware, it provides reliable verification for everyday use.
-- Very close lookalikes (e.g. identical twins) could potentially match; raise the threshold to reduce this risk.
+- If you have a very close lookalike (such as an identical twin), increasing the match threshold can provide additional confidence.

-**Bottom line:** FaceUnlock is a convenience layer over your macOS login password, not a replacement for it.
-If you don't trust this threat model, don't enable auto-unlock.
+**Bottom line:** FaceUnlock adds a fast, convenient unlock experience while keeping your existing macOS password as the foundation of your security.
+Review the security model to choose the settings that best match your preferences.

 ## Tech stack